-¶151.
+- ¶146.
 Section 9.
 Payment to Administrators on sabbatical leave shall be made in accordance with the method of payment prescribed by Article IV hereof.
-The mailing of the paychecks to the Administrator on sabbatical leave shall be in self-addressed, postage prepaid envelopes provided by the Administrator.
+The mailing of the paychecks to the Administrator on sabbatical leave shall be in self-addressed, postage prepaid envelopes provided by the Administrator. - ¶147.

-¶152.
 Section 10.
 The provisions of Article VIII Part B shall not be subject to the grievance procedure.

-¶153.
+¶148.
 C. Military Leave

-¶154.
+- ¶149.
 Section 1.
-Administrators shall be granted military leave in accordance with applicable state and federal law.

-¶155. (a) Proof from the Branch of Service must be submitted to the Superintendent specifying that such service cannot be rendered at any other time.
+Administrators shall be granted military leave in accordance with applicable state and federal law. - (a) Proof from the Branch of Service must be submitted to the Superintendent specifying that such service cannot be rendered at any other time.
 A statement of Military Orders shall be submitted by the employee to the Superintendent as soon as such are available.

-¶156.
+¶151.
 D. Personal Leave

-¶157.
+¶152.
 Section 1.

-¶158.
+- ¶153.
 Each Administrator shall be entitled to three (3) personal days per year, which may not be carried over from year to year.
-Personal days may not be granted on days immediately before or after school holidays or vacations except in the absolute discretion of the Superintendent.
+Personal days shall be used to attend to matters that cannot be handled after the ordinary workday.
+Personal days may not be granted on days immediately before or after school holidays or vacations except in the absolute discretion of the Superintendent. - ¶154.

-¶159.
 Written application for such leave shall be made to the Superintendent, on a form supplied by the Superintendent, as far in advance as practicable and at least seventy-two (72) hours in advance, except in cases of emergency.
-In the emergency situation, the Administrator, when notifying the Superintendent's Office that he will not be reporting on the date in question, shall state that the reason for not reporting is "personal day - emergency" and shall thereafter file a written application for such leave within two (2) school days subsequent to the day that he returns to work.
+In the emergency situation, the Administrator, when notifying the Superintendent's Office that he/she will not be reporting on the date in question, shall state that the reason for not reporting is "personal day - emergency" and shall thereafter file a written application for such leave within two (2) school days subsequent to the day that he/she returns to work. - ¶155.
+In the emergency situation, the Administrator, when notifying the Superintendent's Office that he/she will not be reporting on the date in question, shall state that the reason for not reporting is "personal day emergency" and shall thereafter file a written application for such leave within two (2) school days subsequent to the day that he/she returns to work.

-¶160.
-E. Funeral Leave
+¶156.
+E. Bereavement Leave